Storage Units in

 There are two counties in the Phoenix Metropolitan Area:

 - Maricopa County.
-With 4,420,568 residents, Maricopa County is the most populous county in Arizona.
+With 4.4 million residents, Maricopa County is the most populous county in Arizona.
 Some of its cities and towns include Phoenix (the county seat), Scottsdale, Surprise, Mesa, Peoria, and Gilbert.

 - Pinal County.
-Pinal County has a population of 462,789, making it the third-most populous county in Washington, after Pima County.
+Pinal County has a population over 450,000, making it the third-most populous county in Washington, after Pima County.
 Its major cities and towns include Florence (the county seat), Casa Grande, Coolidge, and Apache Junction (which is partially in Maricopa County).

 Cities and Suburbs in the Phoenix Metropolitan Area